-Prerequisite(s): English prerequisite for ABT Program, ABT 020, ABT 100, ABT 101, ABT 102 (45 wpm), ABT 144, ABT 116, ABT 117, ABT 170, ABT 171, ABT 175, or equivalents.
+Prerequisite(s): English prerequisite for ABT Program, ABT 020, ABT 101, ABT 102, ABT 148, ABT 117, ABT 170, ABT 171, ABT 175, or equivalents.

-ABT 177 Corporate Procedures I
+ABT-177 Corporate Procedures I

 This course introduces the student to the roles and responsibilities of a legal administrative assistant employed in the field of corporate law.
 The course will cover corporate structure including Sole Proprietorship, Partnership (General and Limited), and Corporations (Private: Non-Reporting, and Public: Reporting) Corporate Registry, incorporation procedures, post corporate procedures and annual maintenance.
 Students will acquire a basic knowledge of the Business Corporations Act, learn specialized terminology, and gain practical experience in document preparation necessary for maintaining records of a British Columbia Corporation.